-I think that pastels are wonderful to use in Impressionistic art paintings.
+I think chalk pastels are wonderful to use in Impressionistic art paintings.
 I know that I have mentioned before that years ago a teacher explained to me that pastel pictures are not really “drawings” but are paintings.
 You see, you are using a pure stick of dry paint color, so you are painting, aren’t you?
 Pastels can be used with great freedom to give your Impressionistic paintings that dreamy, slightly smudged look!
 Like we will do in this Claude Monet London at Twilight Chalk Pastel Art.

 You will need the following pastel colors: green, medium blue, yellow, orange, red and…a deep purple!